mendix/hybrid-app-template/README.md

 ## Basic app settings

 Several simple app settings, such as the app name and identifier, can be set in `config/parameters.json`.
-If you've downloaded this project the Mendix Portal, the file is already there.
+If you've downloaded this project from the Mendix Portal, the file is already there.
 Otherwise, you can look at the `config/parameters.json.example` file.

 ## Styling